All Episodes

 Yeah, that's right.

-Senate Republicans, just like House Republicans ran on a message that they were going to repeal Obamacare.
+Senate Republicans, just like House Republicans, ran on a message that they were going to repeal Obamacare.

-I do believe agree with the President.
+I do agree with the President.

 It's a great first step.

-The bottom line is I I think Americans last year showed, they certainly showed in Wisconsin where we elected uh Donald Trump and Mike Pence as president and vice president for the first time since Ronald Reagan that's the very first Republican to carry the state since then and sent back people like Ron Johnson in the United States Senate.
+The bottom line is I think Americans last year showed, they certainly showed in Wisconsin where we elected Donald Trump and Mike Pence as president and vice president for the first time since Ronald Reagan.

 They wanted people to do the things that they said they would do to shake things up, to drain the swamp in Washington.

-And a big part of that is is making sure that there is a full repeal and that the replacement is something that is better, that is conservative, that is what people ran on.
+And a big part of that is making sure that there is a full repeal and that the replacement is something that is better, that is conservative, that is what people ran on.

-One of the things they're arguing to hear all the lobbyists out there circle members of Congress and some in the Senate to try and change them and get them to back away from the promises that were made.
+And I got a lot of interesting to hear all the lobbyists out there circle members of Congress and some in the Senate to try and change them and get them to back away from the promises that were made.

-One of the things that everybody would argue in conservatives are particularly arguing, and Rand Paul in particular and others, is that this isn't and never was, and even the Freedom Caucus admitted it was not their choice, but it's not a full repeal.
+One of the things that everybody would argue, and conservatives are particularly arguing, and Rand Paul in particular and others, is that this isn't and never was.

 Does that bother you?